AlessandroDarie/Snake.Rogue/README.md

-# Snake Game
+# Snake.Rogue

 ## Overview

-This is a classic Snake game implemented using Python and Pygame.
+This is a Rogue version of the classic Snake game implemented using Python and Pygame.
 The player controls a snake that grows in length as it eats food, while avoiding collisions with itself and the walls.
 The game features multiple difficulty levels, a scoring system, and special effects that can be activated during gameplay.

 ## Features